Diamondbacks vs. Dodgers Player Props Betting Odds

-Player prop bet options for Freddie Freeman, Corbin Carroll and others are available when the Los Angeles Dodgers visit the Arizona Diamondbacks at Chase Field on Tuesday at 9:40 PM ET.
+Those looking to place a player prop bet can find odds on Freddie Freeman, Corbin Carroll and others in the Los Angeles Dodgers-Arizona Diamondbacks matchup at Chase Field on Wednesday at 9:40 PM ET.

 Bet on this matchup or its props with BetMGM!